National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 See the [Intro to PPRL documentation](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.095ada1d-1a0c-48d6-80ba-2d4c547b362c) {{< fa lock title="Link requires an Enclave account" >}} for more information.

 Secondly, these data sources should not be considered comprehensive in the sense of providing full information on all deaths in the US.
 As a result, there may well be mortality records in the OMOP death table that are not represented in the supplemental PPRL data.
-(And certainly there are mortality records in the PPRL data that are not present in the OMOP death table–that's why N3C has collected this data in the first place!)
+(And certainly there are mortality records in the PPRL data that are not present in the OMOP death table-that's why N3C has collected this data in the first place!)

 Different data sources lag in inclusion of mortality information from the actual date of death (e.g. if someone's date_of_death is 2022-04-05, that record may not show up in the mortality source data until 2022-04-18).
 This lag varies by data source type: government sources tend to lag longer than private sources.